gtkfi/ArcSDM/README.md

 ### Demodata <br>
 Download the demodata as a zip package from here: https://dl.dropboxusercontent.com/u/10684431/arcsdm/ArcSdm_DemoData.zip  <br>
+Open and save the zip optionally to your ArcSDM toolbox installation folder as "Data" folder.
+Then click "initworkdir.bat" to create (or overwrite older) working copy. <br>

+### Status
 <br>
 Status of the toolbox should be updated to wiki https://github.com/gtkfi/ArcSDM/wiki/Toolbox-details <bR>